KDE/digikam-doc/index.rst

     :alt:
     :target: export_tools.html

-    Export Items From Your Collections To External Media
+    Export Items from Your Collections to External Media

 .. container:: toctile